Azure/azure-rest-api-specs/documentation/onboard-dpg-in-sdkautomation/README.md

 Service Onboarding DPG with Swagger CI pipeline can help you get generated SDK and ApiView during the procedure of creating swagger PR.

-This Document describes the process of onboarding DPG with SDK automation pipeline.
-This document is targeting for service team.
+This Document describes the process of how to onboard DPG with SDK automation pipeline. __This document is targeting for service team.__

 *If you want to go through details of pipeline implementation, please go to [Integrate DPG and ApiView in SDK Automation Pipeline](Integrate-dpg-and-apiview-in-sdk-automation-pipeline.md).*